jointheflow/TicketResto-platform/TicketResto-server/readme.txt

+6) Bugfix on resto update because it seems that in case of update it creates (duplicates) another instance of resto
+5) in the peristence.xml set nontransactionalread and nontransactionalwrite properties to false

+3) complete test case from http client

 2) TODO:

 V 	insert a DTO layer between rest resource and the app.
-In the DTO layer we will put all necessary field to be send to the app layer in the json format.
+In the DTO layer we will put
+	all necessary field to be send to the app layer in the json format.